Altiplano Adventure

 Day 10 - Ojo de Perdiz

-Travel through the Chiguana salt flats to see the Ollague Volcano, with its fine columns of smoke – the only volcano in Bolivia.
-We then continue driving to the deserts of Ojo de Perdiz, via the Cañapa and Hedionda lagoons.
+After breakfast we join a local family as they take their llamas to graze and we see a part of the salt flats that is largely ignored by tourists, despite its unrivalled beauty.
+Later we travel through the Chiguana salt flats to see the Ollague Volcano, with its fine columns of smoke – the only active volcano in Bolivia – and to the deserts of Ojo de Perdiz, via the Cañapa and Hedionda lagoons.
 The lagoons are towered over by snowy peaks and are populated by large colonies of flamingos and other birds such as ducks and Wallata geese.
 Overnight Takya del Desierto or similar.
 (BLD)

 Day 11 - Siloli Desert – San Pedro de Atacama

 Travel through the Siloli desert (4500m), where we might be lucky to see a viscacha or two.
 This high-altitude desert is scattered with rock outcrops that have been sandblasted into surreal shapes.
 We stop at the Stone Tree, shaped by erosion over thousands of years.
 Driving south, we visit Laguna Verde and Laguna Colorada (green and red lagoons).
 Their piercing colours will make for some incredible photography, especially as the red lagoon will most likely be dotted with pink flamingos.
 We also stop at the Sol de Mañana geyser, before continuing to the border with Chile.
-In Chile, we head to San Pedro de Atacama, and visit the striking landscapes of Moon Valley.
+In Chile, we head to San Pedro de Atacama.
 Overnight La Casa de Don Tomas or similar.
 (BL)

 Reserva de Fauna Andina Eduardo Avaroa